Why This Matters

 What You Should Know About Graduating From College in Nevada

-Additionally, knowing the biggest employers in the state can help you when applying for a job.
-From a list of the top 150 largest employers in Nevada, Las Vegas Metropolitan Police, Flamingo Las Vegas Hotel-Casino, MGM Grand, and Aquarius Casino Resort BW rank as the top employers.
+Additionally, knowing the largest employers in the state can help you when applying for a job.
+These include Encore Casino, the Las Vegas Metropolitan Police, MGM Grand, Caesars Palace, and Tesla.

 What’s Next?

-Besides finding the ideal college for you in Nevada, you’ll also want to research financial aid options that are available for students.
-Below are three resources for federal and state level financial aid, scholarships, and grants open for undergraduate students in Nevada.
+Besides finding the ideal college for your area of study in Nevada, you’ll also want to research financial aid options.
+Below are three resources that will help you find scholarships, grants, and other forms of financial aid:

-• Nevada State Higher Education Agency.
-This state-level education agency offers accurate information on financial aid opportunities and their requisite qualification criteria.
+• Nevada System of Higher Education.
+The Nevada System of Higher Education’s website offers information on financial aid opportunities and their qualification criteria.